dcunited001/dcunited001.github.io/_drafts/daedalian-themes.md

 - the true causes of war are often obscured or enshrouded
   - the politics behind making war.
   - and the economics driving it.
-- staving off a war known by a select, powerful few to be inevitable
+- staving off a war
+  - especially when it is known by a select few to be inevitable
 - the value of unity in war.
   - unity in arms, unity in society, unity in support
   - the price of disorder in war